-OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Capital-only Most of the cost is in the initial Downstream maintenance will be construction, but the benefits pay needed but unfunded; out over a longer period; capital projects can be expensive in a physical result is highly visible to Portland; a long list of capital the people who voted. projects is already in the queue for bureaus and departments.
-Program-only Very popular with residents; can be Funding for a second or any less expensive to start up; benefits subsequent year is not assured are immediate. unless taken up by other means; new programs would need to be aligned with existing departments and bureaus.
+OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Capital-only Most of the cost is in the initial Downstream maintenance will be construction, but the benefits pay needed but unfunded; out over a longer period; capital projects can be expensive a physical result is highly visible to in Portland; a long list of capital the people who voted. projects is already in the queue for bureaus and departments.
+Program-only Very popular with residents; can be Very popular with residents; can be Funding for a second or any less expensive to start up; benefits less expensive to start up; benefits subsequent year is not assured are immediate. unless taken up by other means; new programs would need to be aligned with existing departments and bureaus.

-Who can propose ideas/p rojects This is typically a process v with ideas submitted to a central lo cation or an event open to the p oublic.
+Who can propose ideas/projects

 OPTIONS ADVANTAGES DRAWBACKS IMPLICATIONS FOR PORTLAND Residents individually Fosters the most direct and Creates an unfiltered collection of immediate connection between unprocessed ideas that will need residents and a PB program. further study and filtration.
-Residents, via assemblies The method preferred by experienced advocates; such assemblies may evolve into new communities of engagement that persist year-over-year.
-Greater costs involved in planning, holding, and facilitating such assemblies; recruiting and selecting participants requires careful planning; some residents are not available to participate.
-The Portland area is rich in expertise related to such assemblies; see, for example, Healthy Democracy (healthydemocracy.org)
+Residents, via assemblies The method preferred by experienced advocates; such assemblies may evolve into new communities of engagement that assemblies; recruiting and The Portland area is rich in expertise related to such assemblies; see, for example, Healthy Democracy persist year-over-year. careful planning; some residents are not available to participate. (healthydemocracy.org)